charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 Right off the bat, we can make a quick sanity check: [[Cinder Glade]] performs better than [[Shivan Oasis]] across the board, and worse than [[Taiga]].
 If this weren't the case, we'd know something was wrong.
 It's also reassuring to see that there's a big turn-three difference between [[Taiga]] and [[Shivan Oasis]] for the builds with [[Farseek]], but not so much with [[Explore]].
 A tapped land drop makes it tough to curve into turn-three [[Primeval Titan]]. [[Explore]] gets around that problem by letting us play it as our extra land.

+Beyond that, the biggest takeaway is that the numbers are all pretty close to one another.
+After accounting for statistical uncertainties, [[Explore]] performs just a hair better than [[Farseek]] regardless of which land we choose -- about one faster win per fifty games.
+But that's just goldfishing.
+Real games have more factors to consider which may well outweigh that small margin. [[Explore]] can make mulligan choices trickier.
+It also plays better with [[Courser of Kruphix]], and against [[Leonin Arbiter]]. [[Farseek]] makes us more likely to have double-green on turn three for sideboard cards like [[Obstinate Baloth]].
+And so on.
+It'd be a stretch to argue that [[Explore]] is *better* than [[Farseek]], but it certainly doesn't look worse.

-The biggest takeaway from the above numbers is how close they are to one another.
-After accounting for uncertainties, there is no statistically significant difference between [[Cinder Glade]] and [[Sheltered Thicket]].
-Once every thirty-to-fifty games, [[Cinder Glade]] is better than [[Shivan Oasis]] because it enters the battlefield untapped.
-Once every thirty-to-fifty games, [[Sheltered Thicket]] is better than [[Shivan Oasis]] because we cycle it to draw into something relevant.
+The comparison between [[Cinder Glade]] and [[Sheltered Thicket]] is cleaner cut.
+There is no statistically significant difference between them.
+Once per fifty-ish games, [[Cinder Glade]] is better than [[Shivan Oasis]] because it enters the battlefield untapped.
+Once every fifty-ish games, [[Sheltered Thicket]] is better than [[Shivan Oasis]] because we cycle it to draw into something relevant.
 As far as the first four turns of the game are concerned, it's a wash.

-[[Explore]] performs better than [[Farseek]] in a way that's just barely statistically significant, but there are also more caveats.

-Once in a while it matters that [[Cinder Glade]] enters the battlefield untapped.
-Once in a while we cycle [[Sheltered Thicket]] and draw into something relevant.
-As far as the early game is concerned, the two effects offset.

-In a surprise upset, [[Explore]] edges out [[Farseek]] regardless of which land we use.
-It looks like the risk of whiffing is made up for by the potential to draw into a missing [[Through the Breach:Breach]], [[Simian Spirit Guide:SSG]], or [[Primeval Titan:Titan]].
-The difference is largest when looking at [[Shivan Oasis]], which makes sense.
-A tapped land drop makes it tough to curve into turn-three [[Primeval Titan]]. [[Explore]] gets around that problem by letting us play it as our extra land.

-I'm hesitant to claim that [[Explore]] is *better* than [[Farseek]] in the early game -- we get into a few caveats in the wrap-up -- but certainly the two are much closer than the conventional wisdom suggests.

-If you think you'd rather have a land in the late game, play [[Farseek]].
-If you'd rather draw a card, play [[Explore]].
-I know which I prefer.
-With [[Valakut, the Molten Pinnacle:Valakut]] online, I don't mind drawing a card, since the deck has so few dead draws.
-But if [[Valakut, the Molten Pinnacle:Valakut]] is offline, digging for more action is *much* better than making a triggerless land drop.

-[[Sheltered Thicket]] does seem to be better than [[Cinder Glade]].
-Their performance in the early game is basically identical.
-The values above are all plus-or-minus 1%, so the differences are right at the border of statistical significance.
-But let's recall why we're making the comparison in the first place: the cycling on [[Sheltered Thicket]] can be powerful in the late game, and we're curious what it costs us in terms of speed.
-Looks like it's basically free!
+But keep in mind why we're making this comparison in the first place.
+In the late game, the ability to cycle [[Sheltered Thicket]] is very powerful.
+If they're equally good in the early game, [[Sheltered Thicket]] is clearly better overall in Titan Breach.

 ## Intermission